History of Sweden: The Great Northern War: 1700

 The reign of Charles XII (1697–1718) has stirred up great controversy.
 Historians have puzzled over why this military genius overreached and greatly weakened Sweden.
 Although most early-19th-century historians tended to follow Voltaire's lead in bestowing extravagant praise on the warrior-king, others have criticised him as a fanatic, a bully, and a bloodthirsty warmonger.
 A more balanced view suggests a highly capable military ruler whose oft-reviled peculiarities seemed to have served him well, but who neglected his base in Sweden in pursuit of foreign adventure.
-Slow to learn the limits of Sweden's diminished strength, a party of nobles, who called themselves the "Hats", dreamed of revenge on Russia and ruled the country from 1739 to 1765; they engaged in wars in 1741, 1757, 1788, and 1809, with more or less disastrous results as Russian influence grew after every Swedish defeat.
+Slow to learn the limits of Sweden's diminished strength, a party of nobles, who called themselves the "Hats", dreamed of revenge on Russia and ruled the country from 1739 to 1765; they engaged in wars in 1741, 1757, Russian influence grew in Sweden after the war in 1741 which greatly affected politics in the Swedish realm (though much of this influence was lost in 1790 as a result of the Russo-Swedish war of 1788–1790).

 Enlightenment

 Sweden joined in the Enlightenment culture of the day in the arts, architecture, science, and learning.
 A new law in 1766 established for the first time the principle of freedom of the press, a notable step towards liberty of political opinion.
 The Academy of Science was founded in 1739 and the Academy of Letters, History, and Antiquities in 1753.
 The outstanding cultural leader was Carl Linnaeus (1707–78), whose work in biology and ethnography had a major impact on European science.

 Following half a century of parliamentary domination came the reaction from the monarchy.
 King Gustav III (1746–1792) came to the throne in 1771, and in 1772 led a coup d'état, with French support, that established him as an "enlightened despot", who ruled at will.
 The Age of Freedom and party politics was over.
-Precocious and well educated, he became a patron of the arts and music.
+Precocious and well-educated, he became a patron of the arts and music.
 His edicts reformed the bureaucracy, repaired the currency, expanded trade, and improved defense.
 The population had reached two million and the country was prosperous, although rampant alcoholism was a growing social problem.
 Gustav III weakened the nobility and promoted numerous major social reforms.
 He felt the Swedish monarchy could survive and flourish by achieving a coalition with the newly emerged middle classes against the nobility.
-He personally disliked the French Revolution, but decided to promote additional anti-feudal reforms to strengthen his hand among the middle classes.
+He personally disliked the French Revolution but decided to promote additional anti-feudal reforms to strengthen his hand among the middle classes.

 After Gustav made war on Russia and did poorly, he was assassinated by a conspiracy of nobles who were angry that he tried to restrict their privileges for the benefit of the peasants.
 Under the successor, King Gustav IV, Sweden joined various coalitions against Napoleon but was badly defeated and lost much of its territory, especially Finland and Pomerania.
 The king was overthrown by the army, which in 1810 decided to bring in one of Napoleon's marshals, Jean Bernadotte, as the heir apparent.